senzing-garage/go-logging/README.md

 |           | 8000-8999 | Reserved for observer messages                        |                             |

-**WARNING:** `TRACE` and `DEBUG` are meant for problem determination and should not be used in normal processing as the log records may contain sensitive data.
+**WARNING:** `TRACE` and `DEBUG` are meant for problem determination and should not be used in normal processing as the log records, by convention, may contain sensitive data.

 ### Guards